 Birthday song would have to go to Don’t Say Goodnight by Hot Chelle Ray because when it came on the radio for the first time ever as we pulled up to our apartment last night, we had a little parking lot dance party.
 Love my silly best friends :)

 Aboslutely too perfect to sum up my night.

 See you here again tomorrow! <3

-Posted on February 13, 2015, in College, Dining Out, Real Life Stuff and tagged 22, 22nd birthday, birthday, cinnamon spice nut medley, college, downtown, dressing up, fitness, going out, health, Student, the wine loft.
+Posted on February 13, 2015, in College, Life Updates and tagged 22, 22nd birthday, birthday, cinnamon spice nut medley, college, downtown, dressing up, fitness, going out, health, Student, the wine loft.
 Bookmark the permalink.
 4 Comments.